-How to Do a French Knot Stitch teaches a fool-proof french knot that will help you love this difficult stitch!
+How to Do a French Knot Stitch teaches a fool-proof French knot stitch that will help you love this difficult stitch!

 Some people find the French knot stitch to be a little complicated and troublesome.
 Yet, the outcome is adored by them.
 It is a versatile stitch that can be used in making varieties of knitted crafts and designs.

-Many find it challenging to work with, but what they don’t know is that it is not much of a challenge.
-Actually, the problem lies between the difficulty of teaching this stitch!
+Many find it challenging to work with French knot stitch, but what they don’t know is that it is not much of a challenge.
+Actually, the problem lies between the difficulty of teaching this French knot stitch!

-We will be teaching you a step by step procedure in this article.
-We encourage you to read and comprehend the steps thoroughly first, then once you are ready, pick up the needed materials such as floss and needle then start working on it.
+We will be teaching you a step by step procedure on how to do a French knot stitch.
+We encourage you to read and comprehend the french knot tutorial thoroughly first, then once you are ready, pick up the needed materials such as floss and needle then start working on it.

 How to Do a French Knot Stitch